The 10 South Carolina Cities With The Largest Black Population For 2026

 Our particular column of interest was the number of people who identified as Black or African American.

 Finally, we ranked each city based on the percentage of the Black population, with a higher score being more Black than a lower score.
-Orangeburg took the distinction of being the most Black, while North Myrtle Beach was the least African American city.
+Orangeburg took the distinction of being the most Black, while Mount Pleasant was the least African American city.

-We updated this article for 2025.
-This is our tenth time ranking the cities in South Carolina with the largest African American population.
+We updated this article for 2026.
+This is our eleventh time ranking the cities in South Carolina with the largest African American population.

 Read on for more information on how the cities in South Carolina ranked by population of African American residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.